 Always game for anything having to do with water, I quickly agreed, then asked, "When?"

-"We're for Maryland leaving in an hour," he replied.
+"We're leaving for Maryland in an hour," he replied.

 I was still in bed, likely hungover from the previous evening, but I shot out like an arrow and started getting ready.
 I put on my bikini, a pair of jeans and a navy cardigan, and stuffed my hair into a Fidel Castro-style military cap I was particularly fond of those days.